jwt625/TabTreeTracker/docs/003-view-mode-switching-guide.md

 ## 🔄 How to Change Between Tree and Cluster Views

-TabTreeTracker now supports two powerful visualization modes that you can switch between seamlessly:
+TabTreeTracker now supports two powerful visualization modes that you can switch between seamlessly, built with modern development practices and industry-standard tooling.

 ### **Tree View** 🌳
 - Traditional hierarchical tree structure